aikea/aikea.github.io/content/watchlog.md

 A modern musical based on the A Capella style of music making.
 Enjoyed the witty dialogues and the deadpan, sometimes dark humour.
 Character arcs were explicit and it was fun to revisit contemporary songs in an A capella setting.
 Watched it with a friend and learnt a lot of A capella-terms.
 A-ca-awesome (!)
 (first watch: Jul 4th, 2022)

+42. > **When Harry Met Sally | Rob Reiner | 1989**
+Well, another classic off my list I suppose :p But it's a hilarious and touching movie.
+Laughed so hard at the fake Sally orgasm in the deli scene.
+(first watch: Jul 5th, 2022)

 <hr />